gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    For DTLS 1.2, the cipher suites forbidden by {{RFC7540}} MUST NOT be used.

-## Message Sizes
+## Message Sizes {#Msg-size}

-   DTLS over SCTP, automatically fragment and reassemble user messages.
-There are two different fragmentations mechanism, first to fragment the user messages into DTLS records, which have a maximum record size of 2^14 bytes.
-As each record result in a certain overhead using records of maximum size are recommended to minimize the overhead.
-However, any sizes are allowed to be used.
+   DTLS/SCTP, automatically fragment and reassemble user messages.
+There are two different fragmentations mechanism, first to fragment the user messages into DTLS records, where each DTLS 1.3 record allows a maximum of 2^14 protected bytes.
+The fragmentation mechanism headers requires 16 bytes, thus limiting each DTLS 1.3 record to contain a maximum of 2^14-16 = 16368 bytes of user message.

+   Each DTLS record adds additional overhead, thus using records of maximum possible size are recommended to minimize the overhead.
 The sequence of DTLS records is then fragmented into DATA Chunks to fit the path MTU by SCTP.
+The largest possible user messages the mechanism defined in this specification can protect is 2^64-1 bytes.

+   Note: Buffering for protection operations can have practical limits.

 ## Replay Detection